DataDog/apigentools/docs/index.md

 You can now browse the generated code under `generated/my-api-client-go/myapi_v1`.
 Note that if we wanted to make this a proper go module with per-major-API-version submodules, we'd need to also add top-level `go.mod` and `go.sum` that would be placed in `generated/my-api-client-go`.
 If you want to continue working on this example, see [downstream templates](workflow.md#add-downstream-templates) documentation for instructions on how to do that.

 Also note that not all language templates included in openapi-generator are compatible with apigentools' per-major-API-version submodules approach.
-This is something that we (authors of apigentools) will continue working on together with openapi-generator authors.
+If you find a language for which this is not possible, consider contributing this as a feature to openapi-generator to make the project better for everyone!